-Recent surveys highlight that both adults and young people feel the Town Centre is unsafe.
-A series of isolated but unacceptable incidents have further tarnished the Town's reputation.
+Recent surveys highlight that both adults and young people feel the Town Centre at times is unsafe.
+A minority of isolated but unacceptable incidents have further tarnished the Town's reputation.
 Analysis shows that there are hotspots within the Town Centre where violent crime and ASB is most prevalent.
-Parks and other areas of the town have suffered significant reputational damage due to the behaviour of a small number of individuals.

-We must remain realistic to the fact that the Town Centre attracts a variety of people and as a result, there will be occasional incidents, but these must be kept to a minimum.
-The Town Centre is complex, and complex problems require multi-faceted solutions.
+We must remain realistic to the fact that the Town Centre attracts a variety of people and as a result, there will be occasional incidents.